WebRendHQ/BlenderBin-Launcher/README.md

 Client-side applications and websites reference `version.json` to determine the latest available version.
 This ensures users always install the most recent and stable release.

 ## License
-This project is privately licensed and is not available for public distribution.
+This project is available for public distribution.